-We have entered into and are evaluating several strategic partnerships to support the development of automation and devices to deliver an industrial manufacturing process.
+We continue to assess and evaluate several strategic partnerships to support the development of automation and devices to deliver an industrial manufacturing process.

 TRANSLATIONAL SCIENCE PROGRAM

 We believe that by prospectively targeting identified clonal neoantigens, we have a unique opportunity to more fully characterize cNeT at the product and single cell level, providing a detailed understanding of their kinetics and function in patients and potential association to clinical responses.
 We have built a Translational Science Program, or TSP, that is run in parallel with our clinical studies and is designed to allow us to better understand specific features of our cNeT and their mechanism of action.